 ASSOCIATE POLITICAL AFFAIRS OFFICER

 This position is funded for an initial period of one year and may be subject to extension.
-Appointment against this post is on a local basis.
+Appointment against this position is on a local basis.
 The candidate is responsible for any travel expenses incurred in order to take-up the appointment.
-Staff members are subject to the authority of the Secretary - General and to assignment by him or her.
-In this context, all staff are expected to move periodically to new functions in their careers in accordance with established rules and procedures.
-All applicants are strongly encouraged to apply on-line as soon as possible after the job opening has been posted and well before the deadline stated in the job opening.
+All applicants are strongly encouraged to apply on-line as soon as possible and well before the deadline stated in the job opening.

 Interested applicants who are working with UN Contractors must fulfil the obligations of their contracts with the Contractors in order to be eligible to apply for this vacancy.